toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ain](https://github.com/jonaslu/ain) - An HTTP API client for the terminal.
 * [Ballast](https://github.com/synoet/ballast) - A simple API load testing tool that lets you compare performance snapshots of your API.
 * [beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - A CLI tool to replace and automate your everyday web browser.
+* [cnTUI](https://github.com/fipso/cntui) - Replay chrome requests from your terminal using curl.
 * [crawley](https://github.com/s0rg/crawley) - Unix-way web crawler: crawls web pages and prints any link it can find.
 * [Discharge](https://github.com/brandonweiss/discharge) - Deploy static websites to Amazon S3.
 * [django-tui](https://github.com/anze3db/django-tui) - Inspect and run Django Commands in a text-based user interface (TUI).